 Overlooking 'one of Scotland's most magnificent beaches' Carnish Lodge is ideal for anyone wishing to experience the very best of what the Outer Hedrides has to offer.
 Situated on the edge of Europe, you can relax and enjoy the breathtaking scenery and take advantage of the many outdoor persuits that are available to you.
 From hillwalking to salmon fishing, surfing (on the beach or in the sea) or Kite Buggying on the miles of golden sand.
 As you enjoy your holiday don't be surprised to see a Golden Eagle soaring overhead, a salmon leaping, an oyster catcher by the shore, or a magnificent Stag by the side of the road.
 Carnish Lodge is tastefully decorated with all the modern conveniences to hand and provides the highest standard of accommodation for up to six people.
 Lets are available on a weekly basis (Saturday to Saturday) with discounts available for bookings of two weeks or more.
 Well behaved pets are also welcome!

-We have excellent availability for both May and June 2014.
-Please e-mail email@example.com for further details.
-April 2014
+We have just released the w/c 23rd of August 2014 and still have availability for June 2014.
+Please e-mail firstname.lastname@example.org for further details.
+19 May 2014

 Three Magnificient beaches on your doorstep!